Medicare Procedure and Patient Information

 (No ratings)

-Dr. Matthew Augustine, who practices in Rochester, MN, is a medical specialist in interventional radiology/diagnostic radiology (IR/DR) and diagnostic radiology.
-His clinical interests encompass lymphatic diseases.
-He attended medical school at the University of South Carolina School of Medicine.
-Dr. Augustine's training includes a residency program at Mayo Clinic.
-He is professionally affiliated with Mayo Clinic.
+Dr. Matthew Augustine is a physician who specializes in interventional radiology/diagnostic radiology (IR/DR), surgery, and diagnostic radiology.
+He is a graduate of the University of South Carolina School of Medicine.
+Dr. Augustine's medical residency was performed at Mayo Clinic.
+His areas of expertise include suprapubic catheter insertion, gastrostomy (G-tube insertion), and vascular access.
+Dr. Augustine is professionally affiliated with Mayo Clinic.